alchemy-swift/alchemy/Docs/6a_RuneBasics.md

     }
 ```

-**Note**: For the most part, if you are using Rune you won't need to call `DatabaseRow.decode(_ type:)` because the typed ORM queries described in the next section decode it for you.
+**Note**: For the most part, if you are using Rune you won't need to call `SQLRow.decode(_ type:)` because the typed ORM queries described in the next section decode it for you.

 ## Model Querying